Orthogonally spherical objects and spherical fibrations: Spherical fibrations

-One could simlarly re-state Theorem \ref{theorem-sphericity-for-orthogonal-objects-of-ZxX} word for word in our present setting, however under some mild non-degeneracy assumption on $D$ we can apply the results of Section \ref{section-the-canonical-morphism-alpha} to make a stronger and more geometric statement.
-Observe that since $Z$ and $X$ are abstract varieties they are generically non-singular.
-Hence the Gorenstein locus of $Z \times X$ is certaily dense in $Z \times X$ and our non-degeneracy assumption is that the graph of $D$ doesn't lie completely outside this locus: \begin{theorem} Let $D$ be a flat and perfect fibration in $X$ with proper fibres.
-Then $D$ is spherical if: \begin{enumerate} \item For any closed $p \in Z$ we have
+We could similarly re-state Theorem \ref{theorem-sphericity-for-orthogonal-objects-of-ZxX}.
+However under a mild non-degeneracy assumption on $W$ we can apply the results of Section \ref{section-the-canonical-morphism-alpha} to make a stronger and more geometric statement.
+Since $Z$ and $X$ are abstract varieties they are generically non-singular.
+Hence the Gorenstein locus of $Z \times X$ is certaily dense in $Z \times X$.
+Our non-degeneracy assumption is that the graph of $W$ doesn't lie completely outside this locus: \begin{theorem} Let $W$ be a flat and perfect fibration in $X$ with proper fibres.
+Then $W$ is spherical if: \begin{enumerate} \item For any closed $p \in Z$ we have

 \item There exists an isomorphism